-We are excited to formally announce that Kluge has been working closely with Meta in building games for Horizon Worlds.
+We are proud to formally announce that Kluge has been working closely with Meta in building games for Horizon Worlds.
 While we can’t say what we have been working on for the last two years, we do want to share some insights about our work and what it means to Kluge as a game studio.

 First, some background: